Team766/2025/src/main/java/com/team766/robot/proximity_burrobot/README.md

 * `mechanisms` - sub-package containing mechanisms for this robot.
 * `procedures` - sub-package containing procedures for this robot.

-Once you've created the appropriate package for this robot, remember to update `com.team766.hal.GenericRobotMain` to reference this code.
-This will typically involve updating the following imports:

-    import com.team766.robot.example.AutonomousModes;
-    import com.team766.robot.example.OI;
-    import com.team766.robot.example.Robot;

-By organizing your code with a sub-package for each robot, with the exception of `GenericRobotMain`, the code for each of our robots should be able to co-exist across branches.
+By organizing your code with a sub-package for each robot, the code for each of our robots should be able to co-exist across branches.

-NOTE: **You should only update `GenericRobotMain` on the branch that's specific to your robot.**